inovex/elements/doc/contributing/08-merge-requests.md

 # Merge Requests

 We have very precise rules to ensure an understandable and compact history.
 Before creating a feature branch, make sure that a respective Jira task, story or issue exists.
 Also, provide a reference to it in the description of the merge request to make the life of reviewers easier.
-We also please you to give the branch a speaking name that fits the template `<jira-id>-<what-is-the-feature>` like `ELEMENTS-12-create-button-element`.
+Please give the branch a speaking name that fits the template `<jira-id>-<what-is-the-feature>` like `ELEMENTS-12-create-button-element`.

 When submitting a merge request, please